 Triple helix collagen consists of three twisted chains of a repeat amino acid sequence with a diameter of ~2 nm.
 A PiFM image taken at the amide I band’s 1666cm-1 absorption displays strong signals from the individual triple helices.

 Good Correlation between PiFM and Conventional IR Spectra

-PiFM spectra generally correlate with conventional IR spectra recorded from bulk samples.
-PiFM spectrum on polyethersulfone (PES) agrees exceptionally well with FTIR spectrum (shown above).
-More typically, differences in amplitude ratios are observed in PiFM spectra, due to a much smaller population of molecules probed.
+PiFM spectra generally correlate well with conventional IR spectra from bulk samples.
+Above, PiFM spectrum recorded on a thin polymer (PES) film (blue trace) agrees well with FTIR spectrum recorded from bulk polymer (black trace).

 Universal Sample Applicability